 Feb 21, 2022

-Citrix Analytics for Performance now has the Connector and the Gateway Points of Presence (PoPs) names displayed in the Session Self-service view as optional columns for all launched sessions.
+Citrix Analytics for Performance now has the Connector and the Gateway Points of Presence (PoPs) names displayed on the Session Self-service view as optional columns for all launched sessions.

 This data helps identify Connectors and Gateway PoPs through which sessions are routed.
 This information helps check if sessions with poor responsiveness are routed through specific Connectors or Gateway PoPs.
 Based on the user location, you can further identify if the user session was routed through the right Gateway PoP for optimal performance.
 If the session has been routed through a Gateway PoP farther away from the location, you can check the DNS configuration.

-The pivots for Connector and Gateway PoP in the Visual summary help triage poor sessions that might all be routed through a single Gateway PoP or Connector.
+The pivots for Connector and Gateway PoP on the Visual summary help triage poor sessions that might all be routed through a single Gateway PoP or Connector.